 The upper of the shoe differs depending on if the shoe is designed for men or women.
 The men’s version offers an open, net-like mesh material.
 The women’s model features a more knitted fabric.
 Both uppers offer excellent breathability and are soft and comfortable against the skin.
 The materials have some stretch which adapts to the foot’s movements.
-An inner Coolever mesh lining has good moisture-wicking properties which keeps the foot dry and cool, even after long-distance runs.
+An inner Coolever mesh lining has good moisture-wicking properties which keep the foot dry and cool, even after long-distance runs.
 Overlays stitched to the upper work in conjunction with the lacing system to support the foot and keep it in place.
 A heel counter on the back of the shoe keeps the heel aligned with the rest of the foot.

-from weighing the runner down.
+from slowing the wearer down.

-and chafing.
+.
 When lacing up the shoes before a run, be sure the tongue is centered and tight.
 Some runners had a problem with the tongue folding over which caused a pressure point on the top of the foot.
 The overlays and laces work together to customize the fit of the shoe.
 A few runners though this version was more narrow than the Boost Boston 5.

 There is no mistaking an Adidas shoe.
-The “three stripe” logo has been featured on the company’s athletic apparel since 1952.
+The “three stripes” logo has been featured on the company’s athletic apparel since 1952.
 Their running shoes tend to come in standard dark colors with few contrasting highlights.
 Runners who prefer subdued shoes will enjoy the neutral color options.
 The midsole and outsole are also rather plain with the emphasis being on function rather than fashion.
 If you enjoy bright colored shoes with space-age looking midsoles, these shoes are probably not for you.

 This is a durable shoe.
 Wearers can expect to get 400 to 500 miles out of this shoe.
-The Continental outsole incorporates some of the same high quality rubber material properties that are used on car and truck tires.
+The Continental outsole incorporates some of the same high-quality rubber material properties that are used on car and truck tires.
 This rubber is resilient enough to withstand not only wet and dry pavement, but also wide temperature fluctuations.
 This means the shoe will give a consistent performance no matter how hot or how cold the pavement.
 This technology also helps the shoe maintain its integrity longer.
 When rubber gets hot, it tends to soften and can break down quicker.
 Cold rubber can stiffen and also lose its durability.
 In addition, the shoe incorporates AdiWear foam rubber which is abrasion-resistant and durable.
 The upper material of the shoe is also quite durable despite its thinness.

 of the shoe and had a hard time running slow once they got going.

 which lets the forefoot move independently from the rearfoot.
-This feature prevents excessive strain on the arch and and allows the midfoot to adjust to hitting the ground.
+This feature prevents excessive strain on the arch and allows the midfoot to adjust to hitting the ground.
 The result is a very smooth ride for the runner.
 The aggressive outsole also ensures a powerful and confident run.

-This shoe will perform well on most solid terrain,
+This shoe is designed for solid terrain,

 With a stack height of 29mm in the heel and 19mm in the forefoot, the Boston Boost 6 has a resulting drop of 10mm.
 A 10mm heel-to-toe drop promotes a cushioned